Homeschooling and University Without An ATAR

 There are Cert III Discipleship training schools in a few locations around Australia.
 These are six month courses that require your child to live in on a YWAM base.
 Many of the courses focus on different types of ministry like sports, music, health, and the arts.
 After completing their basic discipleship course you can go on to earn other Cert IV course.

-Joanne was homeschooled and completed a Teaching English as a Second Language Course (TESOL) Cert III through YWAM In 2010.
+Joanne was homeschooled in South Australia and completed a Teaching English as a Second Language Course (TESOL) Cert III through YWAM.
 She applied to do a Teaching Degree at Newcastle Uni and was accepted – age 17.

 University Pathway Courses